-For impacted or stubborn earwax cases, it is advisable to consult a qualified healthcare professional, such as an audiologist or an ear, nose, and throat (ENT) specialist.
+For impacted or stubborn earwax cases, it is advisable to consult a qualified healthcare professional, such as an audiologist in Toronto or an ear, nose, and throat (ENT) specialist.
 These skilled professionals have the training and specialized tools necessary to safely and effectively remove excess earwax without causing harm to the ear canal or eardrum.
 Professional ear cleaning can also help identify any underlying issues affecting your hearing and ensure proper care and management.

 The role of audiologists in earwax management